la2050/challenge/_2021/create/mi-terro.md

   also an Entrepreneur Hall of Fame at the University of Southern California Marshall School of Business.
 We have a team of Ph.D. material scientists and chemists.
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: >-
-Please explain how you will define and measure success for your project.: >- There are two trajectories for Mi Terro.
+  There are two trajectories for Mi Terro.
 First, we will develop a variety of fibers from different types of protein-based food waste, not just milk waste.
   Second, we will continue to experiment with milk polymer; we already know that milk can be made into packaging film, bed sheets, medical appliances, and tissue.
-Approximately how many people will be directly impacted by this proposal?: '4000' Approximately how many people will be indirectly impacted by this proposal?: '100000000' Please describe the broader impact of your proposal.: >- We can reduce LA's food waste problem, the fashion pollution problem, and the plastic problem.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '4000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '100000000' Describe how Los Angeles County will be different if your work is successful.: >- We can reduce LA's food waste problem, the fashion pollution problem, and the plastic problem.
 We would like to collaborate with supermarkets to recycle and reuse their milk waste into fibers for apparel factories.